-Respite residential care is £1,840.23 per week Care home fees are for guidance only and are determined by the type of care provided, the home and the level of facilities within each home.
+Respite residential care is £1,955.82 per week Care home fees are for guidance only and are determined by the type of care provided, the home and the level of facilities within each home.
 The services included in the fees - Care according to your personalised care plan.
 If you have additional care needs there may be additional fees to meet these.
 We will assess your needs and discuss with you any additional fees involved - Kosher-style food, drink and snacks, including special diets - Bedroom accommodation with housekeeping - Full use of communal areas - Joining in with the activities programme.
 You may be asked to make a financial contribution to the cost of some special activities or excursions - Assistance with washing, bathing, medication and other personal daily activities - Laundry service by machine washing.
 Excludes dry cleaning - Regular on-site GP surgeries and consultations - Assistance with booking special escort services, such as for medical appointments outside of the care home.
-You are responsible for paying charges made by escort services - Liaison with your health professionals.
+You are responsible for paying charges if you require a staff member to escort you to appointments, on personal outings, or anywhere else outside of the care home. - Liaison with your health professionals.
 However, you are responsible for paying any charges made by these professionals Services available for an additional fee The following items and services are not included in the fees, but we can still arrange for them to be provided.
-We will always tell you how much they cost before you agree to pay for them. - Personal items (e.g. clothes, toiletries and newspapers) - Hairdressing - Chiropody - Medication, equipment and prescription charges - Private car hire and taxi service - Telephone line installation and service charges - Television and subscriptions (unless you are a respite resident) - Staff assistance and escorts for medical appointments and your private outings outside of the care home - Special equipment not available in the home, such as bespoke recliner chairs, wheelchairs and medical aids - Staff employed directly by you or your family - Additional staffing costs to provide one to one care, or other additional care over and above the standard level of care - Meals and refreshments for visiting family and friends - You may be asked to make a financial contribution to the cost of some special activities or excursions Deposit 1 April 2024 to 31 March 2025 We ask all permanent self-funding residents to pay a security deposit of one month's fees.
+We will always tell you how much they cost before you agree to pay for them. - Personal items (e.g. clothes, toiletries and newspapers) - Hairdressing - Chiropody - Medication, equipment and prescription charges - Telephone line installation and service charges - Television and subscriptions (unless you are a respite resident) - Staff assistance and escorts for medical appointments and your private outings outside of the care home - Special equipment not available in the home, such as bespoke recliner chairs, wheelchairs and medical aids - Staff employed directly by you or your family as companions - Meals and refreshments for visiting family and friends - You may be asked to make a financial contribution to the cost of some special activities or excursions Additional one-to-one care This is an additional fee on top of the advertised weekly fees for permanent and respite residents.
+Some residents may require additional one-to-one care as a one off or for continued periods of time.
+We will explain, discuss and agree this with the resident and the funder before putting in place.
+It is a flexible arrangement that is reviewed weekly according to the resident's changing needs.
+Examples of instances where a resident may require additional one-to-one care: - They need accompanying to a hospital appointment. - They have a high risk of falling or injuring themselves. - They have symptoms that create risks to themselves or others in the home.
+The one-to-one care fee is £25.22 per hour.

+Deposit

+1 April 2025 to 31 March 2026 We ask all permanent self-funding residents to pay a security deposit of one month's fees.
 Residents who are not self-funding are not required to pay a deposit.

 How much is the deposit?

-For residential care the deposit is £7,279.27 Why do we charge a deposit?
+For residential care the deposit is £7,781.54 Why do we charge a deposit?